What is Fusion?

 - Creating a Star: The Global ITER Partnership

-Science and Engineering Reports and Statements on Fusion
+Science and Engineering Reports and Statements on Fusion and ITER

 - National Academies for Science and Engineering, A Strategic Plan for U.S. Burning Plasma Research (2018): “The United States should remain an ITER partner as the most cost-effective way to gain experience with a burning plasma at a scale of a power plant....The United States should start a national program of accompanying research and technology leading to the construction of a compact pilot plant that produces electricity from fusion at the lowest possible capital cost.”